Source Gaming

 *Like Peach’s float

 Melmetal would, unsurprisingly, be one of the heaviest and tallest characters in Smash, on par with heavyweights like Bowser and King Dedede.
 The Hex Nut Pokémon would have a major weakness to balance its survivability and immense strength out, though: a crippling lack of speed.
 Melmetal would have pitiful frame data and struggle keeping up with opponents who keep their distance.
-That being said, Melmetal would have some incredibly powerful passive super armor to help it power through opponents’ attacks and hit hard in retaliation, a more potent version of Bowser’s Tough Guy attribute that would give Melmetal an advantage over opponents who pester it with weak attacks.
+That being said, Melmetal would have some incredible passive super armor to help it power through opponents’ attacks and hit hard in retaliation.
+It’d basically be a more potent version of Bowser’s Tough Guy attribute that would give Melmetal an advantage over opponents who pester it with weak attacks.

 The most unique part about Melmetal’s moveset, however, would be its ability to summon a Meltan companion to its side with its down special.
 Alluding to the fact that Melmetal is simply a combination of a group of Meltan, the companion would emerge from Melmetal’s body when summoned.
-While having a Meltan by your side would make Melmetal’s attacks less destructive and slightly weaken its super armor, this ally would apply a stunning effect to some of its leader’s attacks and speed up its attacks and movement.
-However, if the two were to be separated (such as by an opponent launching one of them without the other), Melmetal would be without the raw power and resilience it usually has nor the buffs its companion would usually apply.
-Naturally, by using the down special again when Meltan is nearby, it would go back inside the titan, turning the colossus back to normal and restoring its former strength.
+While having a Meltan by your side would make Melmetal’s attacks less destructive and slightly weaken its super armor, this ally would apply a stunning effect to some of its leader’s moves and speed up its attacks and movement.
+However, if the two were to be separated (such as by an opponent launching one of them without the other), Melmetal would be without the raw power and resilience it usually has nor its companion’s buffs.
+Naturally, by using the down special again when Meltan is nearby, it would go back inside the colossus, turning it back to normal and restoring its former strength.
 The ability to alternate between states relying on either damage output or utility on the fly would give Melmetal more adaptability than expected and allow for an extremely unique playstyle.
 Specifically, Melmetal would excel at zone breaking through the use of its own projectiles and super armor, as well as brawling with Smash‘s strongest fighters using impressive attacks of its own.

 Boxing Ring Title: “The Iron Giant”